izotx/zenbot/README.md

 ![zenbot logo](https://rawgit.com/carlos8f/zenbot/master/assets/zenbot_3_logo.png)

+To fill the historical data run the command:

+`./zenbot launch map --backfill reduce server run --config 'path to config'`

+To see live data on the screen change the config_defaults.js and set

 [![GitPitch](https://gitpitch.com/assets/badge.svg)](https://gitpitch.com/carlos8f/zenbot/master?t=moon)

 > “To follow the path, look to the master, follow the master, walk with the master, see through the master, become the master.”